MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Experiments

 \subsection{Baseline Algorithms}

-To evaluate the effectiveness of the proposed MSACL algorithm, we compare it against classic model-free RL algorithms, including SAC \cite{haarnoja2018soft} and PPO \cite{schulman2017proximal}, as well as state-of-the-art Lyapunov-based RL algorithms, specifically LAC \cite{han2020actor} and POLYC \cite{chang2021stabilizing}.
-While SAC and PPO have demonstrated superior performance across various benchmarks, they are evaluated here on stabilization and tracking tasks to provide a performance baseline.
-LAC and POLYC incorporate Lyapunov-based constraints into standard RL frameworks to provide stability guarantees; these approaches serve as primary inspirations for our method.

-In the LAC algorithm, the authors replace the standard reward signal with a quadratic cost function, which is defined across environments as:
+We evaluate MSACL against classic model-free RL baselines (SAC \cite{haarnoja2018soft}, PPO \cite{schulman2017proximal}) and state-of-the-art Lyapunov-based algorithms (LAC \cite{han2020actor}, POLYC \cite{chang2021stabilizing}).
+SAC and PPO serve as performance baselines for stabilizing and tracking tasks, while LAC and POLYC facilitate stability through Lyapunov constraints.
+For LAC, the standard reward is replaced with a quadratic cost function defined as:

-where $\mathbf{Q_c}$ is a positive definite matrix.
-Notably, this formulation considers only state-related penalties, whereas our reward definition $r_t$ explicitly accounts for both state deviations and control effort.
-By comparing against these baselines, we aim to demonstrate the advantages of MSACL in terms of stability metrics and convergence speed.
+where $\mathbf{Q_c}$ is positive definite.
+Note that in contrast to this state-only penalty formulation, our reward $r_t$ accounts for both state deviations and control effort.
+By comparing against these baselines, we aim to demonstrate the advantages of MSACL in terms of performance and stability metrics introduced in the next subsection.

-To ensure a fair and consistent comparison, all algorithms are implemented within the General Optimal control Problem Solver (\verb|GOPS|) framework \cite{wang2023gops}, an open-source PyTorch-based RL library.
-Within this unified architecture, the actor and critic networks utilize identical structures consisting of multi-layer perceptrons (MLPs) with two hidden layers of 256 units each and ReLU activation functions.
-All actor networks employ stochastic policies parameterized by diagonal Gaussian distributions.
-Regarding the critic architectures: LAC utilizes only a Lyapunov network, while POLYC incorporates both a value function and a Lyapunov certificate.
-For fairness, SAC and LAC also implement clipped double Q-learning and delayed policy updates as discussed in Remark \ref{remark1}.
-Parameter updates for all algorithms are performed using the Adam optimizer.
-The core hyperparameter configurations are summarized in Table \ref{para_table}, with full specifications available in our code repository, which will be publicly released.
+For fair comparison, all algorithms are implemented in the \verb|GOPS| framework \cite{wang2023gops}.
+Actor and critic networks utilize MLPs with two 256-unit hidden layers and ReLU activations.
+All actors employ stochastic diagonal Gaussian policies.
+Critic architectures vary: LAC uses only a Lyapunov network, while POLYC incorporates both value and Lyapunov networks.
+SAC and LAC also implement clipped double Q-learning and delayed policy updates according to Remark \ref{refinements_remark}.
+Optimization is performed via the Adam optimizer \cite{kingma2014adam}, with core hyperparameters listed in Table \ref{para_table}.